 [Section 62H inserted by No. 36 of 2000 s.
 63.]

 62I.
-Registration of existing parliamentary parties
+Parliamentary party existing at 21 Oct 2000, registration of as political party

 (1) Despite anything in sections 62E to 62H, on the commencement of section 63 of the Electoral Amendment Act 2000 any political party that is at that time a parliamentary party becomes a registered political party by operation of this subsection.